ditatechwriter/dita_stuff/docs/multi-deliverables.md

 2. Your project file includes all the transtype information you need to define the output formats.

-The following project file defines three deliverables for the *Grunt Master 3000 Guide*: a HTML5 website, a PDF version build with a custom PDF plugin, and another PDF version that uses the basic PDF2 plugin and which requires a theme file \(for more information, see [PDF2 theme files](pdf2_themes.md)\).
+The following project file defines three deliverables for the *Grunt Master 3000 Guide*: a HTML5 website, a PDF version built with a custom PDF plugin, and another PDF version that uses the basic PDF2 plugin and which requires a theme file (for more information, see [PDF2 theme files](pdf2_themes.md)).
 Because of conflicting ditaval filter files, there are 2 different contexts for the *Grunt Master 3000 Guide* - one for each output format.

 ```language-xml
 <?xml version="1.0" encoding="UTF-8"?>